Tim-Liam-Hill/Acid/README.md

 * Ideas about how to store data: in terms of "how do I avoid making this an absolute mess of dictionaries?" (answer: you didn't avoid that at first, but maybe later)
 * Interesting how useful DFAs can really be.
 Also interesting how large a table can end up being for seemingly small grammars
 * Requiring function names to be defined before use makes for easier implementation but makes it more tedious to write programs in the language, so it is something I wanted to avoid.
+* Using stack based language model and Postfix notation is great if you don't want to use brackets, but in a sense my function definition tags are glorified brackets in a way
+* What is the remainder for a root operation anyway??
+Is it useful in general to know this in the same way that it is useful to know remainder for division?
+Doesn't seem like it